Talk to Local Expert

 Pisang Peak Climbing Duration: 21 days

-A Classic Trekking Peak in the Annapurna Region Pisang Peak is one of the most popular trekking peaks on the Annapurna Circuit and remains a top choice for climbers seeking a rewarding Himalayan adventure.
-The first ascent of Pisang Peak was made by a German expedition in 1955, and since then, it has continued to attract climbers from around the world.
-Access to the peak is ga...
+Pisang Peak Climbing in Nepal – A Classic Adventure in the Annapurna Pisang Peak is the most popular climbing peak on the Annapurna Circuit Route and a favorite among climbers seeking a challenging and exciting adventure in Nepal.
+First climbed by a German expedition in 1955, Pisang Peak continues to attract thousands of mountaineers from around the world.
+Located on the ...

 View Details...